 About Janis Searles Jones

-Janis Searles Jones is Ocean Conservancy's President.
+Janis Searles Jones is Ocean Conservancy's CEO.
 A respected expert in the marine conservation field, Janis has provided Congressional testimony and is a frequent speaker at conferences all over the United States.
 She also authored chapters on sustainable use of ocean resources in "Ocean and Coastal Law and Policy" and "Ecosystem-based Management for the Oceans."

 For many of us, the ocean is a place of hope—it inspires us and supports us and in turn, we work hard to protect it.
 2016 has been quite a year, full of ups and downs.
 But when it comes to the ocean, 2016 was a year of fantastic victories that remind us what is possible when we come together in support of our ocean, and give us hope for our ocean’s future.